-Mylène Desrosiers is the research coordinator for the Sexual Health Laboratory.
+Mylène Desrosiers is a clinical sexologist and the research coordinator for the Sexual Health Laboratory.
 She has been with the lab since 2003.
-She is also a clinical sexologist working as a member of a multidisciplinary team specializing in the treatment of gynecological problems at Clinique A (rue McGill, Montreal).
-Mylène Desrosiers earned her Bachelor of Science in Psychology from Université Laval and a Masters of Arts in Sexology from the Université du Québec à Montréal (UQAM), under the supervision of Dr. Sophie Bergeron.
+She earned her Bachelor of Science in Psychology from Université Laval and a Masters of Arts in Sexology from the Université du Québec à Montréal (UQAM), under the supervision of Dr. Sophie Bergeron.
 Her clinical areas of interest relate to the treatment of sexual dysfunctions experienced by individuals and couples, as well as the treatment of vulvovaginal pain problems.

 Véronique is a doctoral candidate in Research Psychology and Intervention at the University of Montreal since September 2016.
 Her main interests are couples therapy, sexuality, chronic pain and protective factors for child sexual abuse survivors, such as parental support throughout childhood.
-Véronique is a Fonds de Recherche du Québec – Society and Culture (FRQ-SC) scholarship recipient for 2016-2018 and she is a Fonds de Recherche du Québec – Santé (FRQ-S) scholarship recipient for 2018-2021.
+Véronique was a Fonds de Recherche du Québec – Society and Culture (FRQ-SC) scholarship recipient for 2016-2018 and she is a Fonds de Recherche du Québec – Santé (FRQ-S) scholarship recipient for 2018-2021.

 Laurence de Montigny Gauthier

-Laurence has a bachelor in psychology from the Université du Québec en Outaouais.
-She is a doctoral candidate in clinical psychology (D.Psy) at the Université de Montréal since 2014.
+Laurence is a doctoral candidate in clinical psychology (D.Psy) at the Université de Montréal since 2014.
 Her doctoral research project, which she defended in January 2017, was on the impact of childhood sexual aggression on the couple relationship in adulthood.
 The article issued from this research is currently in press at the Journal of Marital and Family Therapy.
 For 2018-2019, she is an intern at the “Clinique de consultation conjugale Poitras-Wright, Côté” and at the Family Medecine Clinique Notre-Dame.
 During her doctoral, she received three scholarships from CRIPCAS.